 At a time where money really matters, we take care to provide a high quality, value-for-money service you can rely on.
 We will keep you regularly advised of every detail you need to know so you can make informed decisions and conclude your property transaction promptly and with the minimum possible stress and hassle.

 We know that communication is key, especially when dealing with the complex issues that can sometimes be involved with leasehold property.
-Our team are made up of highly qualified Solicitors who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner, but also have the people skills to ensure you are kept informed of everything you need to know in plain English.
+Our team is made up of qualified Solicitors, Licensed Conveyancer and Conveyancer who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner, but also have the people skills to ensure you are kept informed of everything you need to know in plain English.

 You will have the confidence that you are our priority, with our aim being that any member of the team is available to speak with you when you need some clarity and certainty at any stage in the process.
 We feel this provides reassurance and gives you an outlet for any concerns that you may have.